1 in 4 Seniors Fall Each Year: Facts About Falling

 Chronic diseases like diabetes, hypertension, and cardiovascular disease increase the likelihood of falling.

-Every 19 minutes an elder person dies from a fall.
+Every 19 minutes an elderly person dies from a fall.

 25% of falls resulting in a hip fracture lead to death within six months.